ashishdotme/ashishdotme/README.md

 - Support multiple tasks in a session
 - 2km walk
 - Create a configurable component
+- Use hooks for notes app
+- Add purge command for personal bot
 <!-- todos ends -->

 </td>